pilgrimtabby/pilgrim-autosplitter/01-video-capture.md

 ## Record clips

 Optionally, you can save clips of completed splits each time a split image is detected or you press the split hotkey.
-To enable this setting, click on the video feed itself.
+To enable this setting, click on the video feed itself, and you will see a record symbol appear in the upper-right corner of the video feed.
 To choose the folder where recordings are saved, double-click on the video feed.

-If you find that clips are sped up or too slow, this is likely because your [FPS setting]({% link 04-settings.md %}#frames-per-second) is higher than your capture source can output.
-Try reducing your FPS setting, then clicking the `Reconnect Video` button.
+If you find that clips are sped up or too fast, this is likely because your [FPS setting]({% link 04-settings.md %}#frames-per-second) is higher than your capture source can output.
+See if reducing your FPS setting helps.

 {: .note }
 > Clips of the first split image are not saved.